justshowkat/wigoommerce/README.md

   your extra branch(es).

 And last but not least: Always write your commit messages in the present tense.
 Your commit message should describe what the commit, when applied, does to the code – not what you did to the code.

+NB: I copied this readme file from MarcDiethelm.
+This is really well written, and i think it will help you if you are very new.